VanCannon/RAG_local/README.md

 # RAG_local
 Put pdf, docx, and txt files in a local folder on your computer for use in a Gemini RAG.
-It is easy to upload a small number of documents to the Gemini web interface, but if you wnat to query a lot of documents and/or run several queries over time with a given set of documents, this approach is easier once you set it up.
+It is easy to upload a small number of documents to the Gemini web interface, but if you want to query a lot of documents and/or run several queries over time with a given set of documents, this approach is easier once you set it up.

 There are two scripts, db_manager.py and query_rag.py